nramenta/flow/README.md

     1 is definitely not in 4,5,6
     {% endif %}

+For iterators and plain objects, the `in` operator first converts them using a simple `(array)` type conversion.

 Use `..` (a double dot) to concatenate between two or more scalars as strings:

     {{ "Hello," .. " World!" }}

-String concatenation has a lower precedence than arithmatic operators:
+String concatenation has a lower precedence than arithmetic operators:

     {{ "1 + 1 = " ..
 1 + 1 .. " and everything is OK again!" }}